 Coordinator of the Centre for Intercultural Leadership Development (CILD)

-Mark served along with Karen, his wife, in Pakistan among the Sindhi Muslim people with Fellowship International for fourteen years, doing evangelism, church planting and leadership development.
-He continues with his responsibilities as the supervisor and primary exegete for the Sindhi Bible translation project.
+Mark served along with Karen, his wife, with Fellowship International for fourteen years, doing evangelism, church planting and leadership development.
+He continues with his responsibilities as the supervisor and primary exegete for a Bible translation project.
 Here at Northwest Mark’s responsibilities include:

 - Coordinating the professional development of Fellowship missionaries and the training of national church leadership in their countries of service.